carlogico/Recipes/docs/source/Recipes/Breads/Bread_CiaBaguette.rst

    make it approximately rectangular, and divide in 3 with a bench scraper.
 Score as your heart desires, and put them in the oven.
    I use a baking sheet lined with parchment paper, and just slide the parchment paper onto the pizza stone in the oven.

-   Immediately pour 1/2-1 caup of water in the preheated metal pan that should already be in the oven, and at 30 seconds intervals mist the oven with water three times (I use a tiny spray bottle).
+   Immediately pour 1/2-1 cup of water in the preheated metal pan that should already be in the oven, and at 30 seconds intervals mist the oven with water three times (I use a tiny spray bottle).
    Lower the temperature to 475 F. Cook for 20-24 minutes until the bread is golden brown or it reaches 205 F in the middle.
    Crank the oven to 525 F again, let everything warm up and thermalize and repeat with the second half of the dough.